 Previous topic -- Founders and Their Progeny: American Political and Social Thought, 1750-1865.
 Examination of biographical studies of and writings by individuals who shaped and challenged American political and social thought from the era of the Revolution to the Civil War.
 Emphasis on author's interpretation of subject's relation to historical context, varieties of biographical methods and close analysis of subjects' writings.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American history.
 Maximum enrollment, 20.

-This course explores the connections between African-American and African diasporic histories in Paris.
-Building on scholarship on the modern Atlantic World, which has given new spatial frameworks for histories of slavery and empire, the course resituates twentieth-century African-American history within the transnational, diasporic, and imperial networks that intersected in Paris.
-Discussions will draw on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
+This course explores the transnational connections between African-American and African diasporic histories in Paris.
+It draws on a wide range of disciplinary perspectives and primary sources, including literature, music, film, and visual art, to consider the development of diasporic politics, the vogue for black exoticism, jazz, the Harlem Renaissance and négritude, civil rights and decolonization, and the global dimensions of Black Power.
 (Writing-intensive.)
 Prerequisite, A course in history, Africana Studies, or consent of the instructor.
 Maximum enrollment, 20.
-Day Moore.

-Topic for 2013: “Religious Communal Societies in America, 1620-1950.”
-Utilizing the valuable holdings of Burke Library’s Communal Societies Collection, this seminar will focus on the various religious communal experiments, especially the Shakers, and their role in American religious history.
+This research course utilizes the valuable holdings of Burke Library’s Communal Societies Collection, this seminar will focus on the various religious communal experiments, especially the Shakers, and their role in American religious history.
 All students will conduct research in the Communal Societies Collection.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
-(Same as Religious Studies 394.)
 Maximum enrollment, 20.
+Ambrose.

 The Crusades in History and Literature.

 From the twelfth century the Crusades and crusading ideology produced a remarkable body of historiography and literature that provides insight into changing social, cultural, and religious sensibilities in Europe and the Muslim world.
 This seminar asks students to engage in close reading and analysis of medieval and modern sources reflecting the intellectual, religious, and political questions raised in representing the Crusades and the perceived existential struggle between Christendom and Islam.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
-(Same as Religious Studies 395.)
 Maximum enrollment, 20.

 396F Seminar: History of Gods.

-A comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies, principally Greece, Rome, India, China, Korea and Japan.
+This historiography and research course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
-Draws from theoretical readings to consider such problems as polytheism and monotheism; myth and ritual; sacrifice; ritual performance; shamanism; cult; and devotion.
+Draws from theoretical readings to consider such problems as polytheism and monotheism, myth and ritual.
+Each student shall determine in consultation with the faculty whether his or her written work will focus on historiography or research.
 (Writing-intensive.)
 Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
-(Same as Religious Studies 396.)
 Maximum enrollment, 16.
 Wilson.

 Lives Against Apartheid.